ChristopheMalo/ExchangePlatformIT/README.md

 ExchangePlatformIT
 ==================

-A Symfony project created for IT job offers
+A job offers web site for IT - Project based on Symfony 2